 In addition, while teaching English and Linguistics at National Taiwan University, she was invited to write short stories for secondary school textbooks and she found that she enjoyed creative writing immensely.
 As part of knowledge transfer and service to the community, in 2001 she founded the Taiwan region for the Society of Children’s Book Writers and Illustrators, which is a professional society with over 70 regions and 20,000 members world-wide.
 She was invited to be member of the advisory board and the Chairperson for all international regions in SCBWI in 2008.

 That same year, she joined Hong Kong Baptist University as Professor and Head of the Language Centre.
 In 2012, she became the Director of the International Writers Workshop at HKBU and she was invited to be the Programme Director for International Poetry Nights Hong Kong in 2013.
+She left HKBU to join the Department of English at The Hong Kong Polytechnic University in early 2017, where she is now working on multiple research grants related to understanding metaphors in political language.

 Professor Ahrens is a Fellow of the Hong Kong Academy of Humanities, and lectures around the world, on issues related to sentence processing and conceptual metaphor theory, as well as on picture book evaluation, the use of children’s literature in language teaching, and creative writing.